aregtech/areg-sdk/README.md

 <details open><summary> Click to show / hide <code>Build with cmake</code>.</summary><br/>

-To build the AREG SDK using [CMake](https://cmake.org/download/), ensure that you have cloned the sources properly as [described earlier](#clone-sources).
+To build the AREG and examples using [CMake](https://cmake.org/download/), ensure that you have cloned the sources properly as [described earlier](#clone-sources).
 Then, open the _Terminal_ in the `areg-sdk` directory and follow these steps:

-1. Initialize the cache and build configuration in the `./build` directory with default options, which include using the `g++` compiler, performing a _release_ build, and enabling examples and unit tests:
+1. Initialize the cache and build configuration in the `./build` directory with default options, which include using the *g++* compiler, performing a _release_ build, and enabling examples and unit tests:
 ```bash
 cmake -B ./build
 ```